Spectro-Imaging Forward Model of Red and Blue Galaxies: Conclusions

 Our ability to reproduce realistic galaxy spectra for both red and blue galaxies offers very good prospects for future spectroscopic redshift surveys.
 Not only the inclusion of galaxy clustering properties can be used for cosmology applications, but the realistic stellar population properties we are able to reproduce can be used to connect clustering to studies of galaxy formation and evolution.

 \acknowledgments We acknowledge support by Swiss National Science Foundation (SNF) grant 200021\_169130.
 AR is grateful for the hospitality of KIPAC at Stanford University/SLAC where part of his contribution was made.
-MF would like to thank Elisabetta Ghisu and Tomasz Kacprzak for helpful discussions on PCA.
+MF would like to thank Elisabetta Ghisu and Tomasz Kacprzak for discussions on PCA, and Pascale Berner and Beatrice Moser for helpful discussions on the manuscript.
 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
 This research has made use of the VizieR catalogue access tool, CDS, Strasbourg, France (DOI: 10.26093/cds/vizier).
 The original description of the VizieR service was published in \citep{ochsenbein2000}.
 This research made use of \textsf{IP\textsc{ython}}, \textsf{\textsc{NumPy}}, \textsf{\textsc{SciPy}}, and \textsf{\textsc{Matplotlib}}.